Evilsmaher/DepthCamera/README.md

 node.geometry!.materials = [chromaKeyMaterial]
 ```

-#### 3D Image: just get the image of wherever you stored.
+#### 3D Image:
+Just get the image of wherever you stored.
 It should be a clear background since in `ARKit` the `SCNNode` can see alpha channels.